Uvais5/Top-Artist-Songs-Dataset-Web-Scraping-Project-/README.md

 ## 📊 Kaggle Dataset

-You can also explore and download the dataset directly from Kaggle:
+You can also explore and download the collected dataset directly from Kaggle:

 🔗 **Kaggle Dataset**: [Song Lyrics NLP Dataset (2017–2024)](https://www.kaggle.com/datasets/uvais5/song-lyrics-nlp-dataset)